Best bus routes to explore Sydney

-The best tickets for visitors are the My Multi 1 which gives unlimited bus and ferry rides and the main inner train network.
+The best tickets for visitors are the My Multi 1 which gives unlimited bus rides and trains on the inner train network.
 If you are in town for just a few days or there are two of you it might be better checking the My Bus Travel Ten tickets.
-An adult travelTen is currently $16-26 for 10 trips.
-Single trips $2-4.30

 If time is not a problem then the bus from Wynyard to Palm Beach, the L90 is a good option.
-It’s express part of the way and takes in almost all the Northern beaches on its trip to Palm Beach.
-Palm Beach is home to the popular Aussie TV Soap “Home and Away”.
+It’s express part of the way takes in almost all the Northern beaches on its trip to Palm Beach.
+Palm Beach is home to the popular Aussie TV Soap “Home Away”.
 There is a great pub at Newport, the Newport Arms that you might like to consider for an afternoon drink.
 The beer garden is one of the nicest you will find anywhere.

 It is also the stop off point to get to the Pittwater YHA which I highly recommend!
 You could also take a ride on the Church Point Ferry

-The 229 bus from Milson’s Point (where you are if you walk to the other side of the Harbour Bridge) goes to Beauty Point and takes in some lovely harbour-side homes and scenery.
+The 229 bus from Milson’s Point (where you are if you walk to the other side of the Harbour Bridge) goes to Beauty Point takes in some lovely harbour-side homes scenery.
 It also goes past Balmoral Beach which is a nice place to have a picnic lunch.

 The 442 bus goes from the Queen Victoria Building to Balmain Wharf.
-Balmain is an old original working class suburb that over the last decade has been gentrified and these days is home to million dollar homes, some great cafes and interesting shops.
+Balmain is an old original working class suburb that over the last decade has been gentrified these days is home to million dollar homes, some great cafes interesting shops.